Public Education Programs

 Public Education incorporates a number of programs and events designed to generate awareness across the community on various topics.
 Public education is offered in a variety of formats to deliver learning opportunities appropriate for various groups and on diverse topics.

 Crime Prevention, Enforcement Services and RCMP partner with AMA for an annual event where residents can bring personal documents to get shredded on site in an effort to help end identity theft and fraud.
-Annually there are between 150 - 200 people that bring their personal documents for shredding and taking a step to protecting their identity.
+This takes place annually around the second weekend in May.
+Typically there are between 150 - 200 people that bring their personal documents for shredding and taking a step to protecting their identity.

 The Crime Prevention Academy is a series of seven sessions provided on a monthly basis to community members on a number of topics presented by Crime Prevention staff, Enforcement Services officers, RCMP officers and other subject experts.
 These topics include:

 - Personal and family safety

 - Home security and CPTED

 Participants who attend all seven sessions are provided with a certificate of attendance.

 Any community member over the age of 18 is welcome to attend.
 Child care is not provided.

 The next Crime Prevention Academy will run in September 2019.